Take action this fall for a more uniform lawn next spring

 Velista® or Headway® brand fungicides are recommended for effective control of spring dead spot and large patch in lawns and landscapes*:

-• Spray applications should be watered-in immediately after application before they dry on the turf foliage
+- If targeting spring dead spot, spray applications should be watered-in with at least 0.15” immediately after application before they dry on the turf foliage

 For more information about spring dead spot control in lawns and landscapes, contact your local Syngenta territory manager.